secretstartups/handbook/content/job-families/marketing/director-corporate-marketing.md

 - Work closely with the Marketing leadership team to contribute to the definition of the strategic objectives for marketing and build strong working relationships to deliver as a team.
 - Define and execute corporate marketing and brand strategy, resulting in consistent branding, messaging and positioning.
-- Create and execute a community relations plan that attracts new contributors and engages the community.
+- Create and execute a developer relations plan that attracts new contributors and engages the community.
 - Oversee global event strategy and execution for conferences and industry events, and support internal events.
 - Manage corporate communications including executive communications, messaging development, and PR.
 - Lead our All-Remote brand building efforts.